lianaa98/catch-the-button/README.md

 # catch the button

-👾 coded this game in a few hours
+👾 completed this game in a few hours

+👾 please use computer to play the game, using your phone is considered cheating!! 👀

 come and try catching the button!